tadashiorigami/Custom-decision-tree/README.md

 The AdaptiveDecisionTreeClassifier() uses entropy for the initial nodes and profits on the other nodes, based on the information gain and profit gain.

-There's also a third model called "AdaptiveRandomForestClassifier()" still in deveopment, but the initial workings already functioning.
+There's also a third model called "AdaptiveRandomForestClassifier()" still in deveopment, but a very crude first example is also available.